History of the Green Card

 The First Green Card

-INS began to issue different documents based on the alien’s admission status to replace the receipt cards.
-For example, visitors received a Form I-94c, temporary foreign laborers received a Form I-100a, and lawful permanent residents (LPRs) received a Form I-151.
-The pale green colored Form I-151 became coveted proof that the holder was entitled to live and work indefinitely in the United States.
+The Immigration and Naturalization Service (INS) began issuing different documents based on admission status.
+Visitors received Form I-94c, temporary workers received Form I-100a, and lawful permanent residents received Form I-151.
+The pale green Form I-151 became valuable proof that the holder could live and work permanently in the United States.

 Form I-151 original green card frontForm I-151 original green card back

-The Internal Security Act of 1950 increased the value of Form I-151, Alien Registration Receipt Card.
-Effective April 17, 1951, aliens holding AR-3 cards could replace them with a new Form I-151.
-However, only those with legal status could replace their AR-3.
-What’s more, aliens who could not prove their legal admission into the United States were subject to prosecution for violating U.S. immigration laws.
+The Internal Security Act of 1950 increased the importance of Form I-151, the Alien Registration Receipt Card.
+Beginning April 17, 1951, immigrants with earlier AR-3 cards could replace them with Form I-151 if they had lawful status.
+Those who could not prove legal admission risked prosecution under U.S. immigration law.

-As a result, the Form I-151 card represented security to its holder.
-It indicated the right to live and work in the United States permanently and instantly communicated that right to law enforcement officials.
-Because of the card’s cumbersome official name — Alien Registration Receipt Card — immigrants, attorneys, and INS workers came to refer to it by its color, calling it the “green card.”
+As a result, the Form I-151 provided security for its holder.
+It confirmed the right to live and work permanently in the United States and quickly signaled that status to law enforcement.
+Because the official name was cumbersome, immigrants, attorneys, and INS officers began referring to the document by its color — the “green card.”

-As the desire to immigrate to the United States grew, so did the value of the green card.
-By the 1950s, INS was burdened with the problem of counterfeit green cards.
-To combat document fraud, the INS issued 17 different re-designs of the card between 1952 and 1977.
-Over the entire history of the green card, counterfeit cards have been a problem.
+As immigration increased, so did the value of the green card.
+By the 1950s, INS faced widespread counterfeiting.
+To combat fraud, the agency introduced 17 redesigns between 1952 and 1977.
+Counterfeit cards have remained a challenge throughout the history of the green card.

 Form I-551, Resident Alien Card, is Born (1977-1989)